ABOUT THE BLOG

 The city of Lawrence, MA lies in the heart of the Merrimack Valley near the border of southern New Hampshire.
 It is located in Essex County, along the Merrimack River, and is about twenty-five miles north of Boston.
 Lawrence enjoys a rich history as a city of immigrants, and has a large number of massive old brick textile mill buildings.

 For decades, the city has hosted a significant winter crow roost.
 The winter crow roost consists of mostly American Crows, along with a much smaller number of Fish Crows.
 Typically, an hour before sunset, the crows gather in smaller pre-roost groupings.
 These pre-roost (staging) locations may change on any given night.
 The crows then converge after sunset time, into the final roost location.
 Some Crows may start as anchors in the final roost just before sunset, and then most other Crows join after sunset.
-They will fly in over the following 60 minutes, until the roost quiets down completely for the night.
+They will fly in over the following 60 minutes, until vocalizations subside, and the roost quiets down completely for the night.
 For many years, the final roost location had been along the south side of the Merrimack River, by the New Balance building complex.
-Over the last five winter seasons, from October 2017 until mid-winter 2023, the final roost location has changed many times.
+Over the last seven winter seasons, from October 2017 until mid-winter 2024, the final roost location has changed many times.
 The size of the winter roost typically grows from an initial group of a couple of hundred Crows, as early as September, to almost 15,000 crows by early February.

 The overnight roost is an amazing sight to see and you are invited to take a closer look, through this blog, to learn more and enjoy this awesome avian experience!

 Craig worked closely with staff and leadership at the Essex Art Center in Lawrence, MA to create the “Celebrating the Winter Crow Roost” art exhibit in 2019.
-The exhibit was a big success with record turnouts and a lot of media coverage.
+The exhibit was a big success with record turnouts and lots of media coverage.
 The EAC hosted the exhibit for a second year in 2020, with an expanded group of participating artists.
-He has worked closely with staff at El Taller Cafe and Bookstore in Lawrence, MA for a Crow-themed art exhibit that opened in February 2020 and received great acclaim.
+He worked closely with staff at El Taller Cafe and Bookstore in Lawrence, MA for a Crow-themed art exhibit that opened in February 2020 and received great acclaim.
 In an effort to help other bird and wildlife photographers, he wrote and published the “Winter Crow Roost Photography Guide” in late 2020.

 In the spring of 2021, Craig, along with Crow Patrol member, Will Bicks, participated in the annual Northeast Natural History Conference, held in conjunction with the annual meeting for the Wilson Ornithological Society, and the Association of Field Ornithologists.
 Their submission for the 2021 NENHC Video Festival was awarded first place in the observational footage category.
 In August 2021, Craig and Will presented a talk for one of the Round Table Discussions for the 2021 joint virtual meeting of the American Ornithological Society and the Society of Canadian Ornithologists.
 In November, Craig and Will presented another talk on using drones for wildlife conservation efforts for the 2021 annual meeting of The Wildlife Society, an international association for wildlife biologists involved in wildlife stewardship through science and education.

-Craig’s American Crow photos and articles have appeared in Bird Observer magazine bi-monthly birding journal; a number of Mass Audubon Society publications, the local Eagle Tribune newspaper, the Cornell Lab Bird Academy’s new online course, “Anything but Common: the Hidden Life of the American Crow,” Muse an award winning magazine for students; a feature article in MassWildlife Magazine, a feature article in Bird Observer, as well as in a new Peterson’s Reference Guide book on bird behavior published in Sept.
+Craig’s American Crow photos and articles have appeared in Bird Observer magazine bi-monthly birding journal; a number of Mass Audubon Society publications, the local Eagle Tribune newspaper, the Cornell Lab Bird Academy’s online course, “Anything but Common: the Hidden Life of the American Crow,” Muse, an award winning magazine for students; a feature article in MassWildlife Magazine, a feature article in Bird Observer, as well as in a new Peterson’s Reference Guide book on bird behavior published in Sept.
 2020 by well-known author and naturalist John Kricher.
 Craig was profiled in a major article in the Eagle Tribune, Newburyport News, on WBZ Radio, Canadian Wildlife Magazine, and in a front page story in the Boston Globe.
-He has been interviewed by Ray Brown on the syndicated Talkin’ Birds weekly radio show, and is also a frequent speaker and presenter on the Winter Crow Roost phenomenon.
+He has been interviewed by Ray Brown on the syndicated Talkin’ Birds weekly radio show, and is also a frequent speaker and presenter to conservation and community groups on the Winter Crow Roost phenomenon.